GE makes $685 bid for Swedish 3D printer firm Arcam

-STOCKHOLM General Electric's (GE.N) Swedish unit made a $685 million bid for Sweden's Arcam (ARCM.ST) on Tuesday to boost its footprint within 3D printing.
+STOCKHOLM (Reuters) - General Electric's (GE.N) Swedish unit made a $685 million bid for Sweden's Arcam (ARCM.ST) on Tuesday to boost its footprint within 3D printing.

 GE Sweden Holdings AB said on Tuesday it had offered 285 Swedish crowns per share for Arcam, valuing the company at 5.86 billion Swedish crowns ($684.6 million).